API

 ms_trigger(delay_in_ms)

-Convert a mS number to delay or width cycles for set_trigger()
+Convert a mS number to delay or width cycles for set_trigger_sequence()

 ns_trigger(delay_in_ns)

-Convert a nS number to delay or width cycles for set_trigger()
+Convert a nS number to delay or width cycles for set_trigger_sequence()

 static print_flags(stat_byte)